Deekshith8484/Audio-Transcription-and-Accent-Classification-/README.md

 ---
-##  Audio Transcription and Accent Classification Streamlit App: The Standard English Version!
+##  Audio Transcription and Accent Classification Streamlit App

 Here's a cool app for you!
 It's like having a personal assistant that not only transcribes what you say but also identifies your English accent—whether it's American, British (proper RP!), Australian, Indian, or even Scottish!
 This app is built with **Streamlit**, making it super easy to use in your web browser.